xueannafang/hsp_toolkit_solv_pred_v_2.0/README.md

 ```

 Note that only "CAS" is useful for further calculation.
 Solvent name ("Solvent") does not matter too much, just as a reference.

+Please check here with the document for candidate selection checklist.

 ### Run SolvPred